We all have those occasional employment related questions that arise. Here is a source to access answers to your most commonly asked questions.

 Can I increase the amount of my supplemental life insurance coverage at any time?

-Yes, you can elect to purchase supplemental life insurance up to seven times your salary at any time after first becoming eligible, but it is subject to completion of the Evidence of Insurability form.
+Yes, you can elect to purchase supplemental life insurance up to seven times your salary at any time after first becoming eligible.
+This election is subject to completion of the CIGNA Group Life Insurance Enrollment Form and EOI if more than 30 days have elapsed since becoming eligible and/or the coverage election is more than guaranteed issue of $150,000.

 Can I change my beneficiary at any time?

-Yes, you may change your life insurance beneficiary at any time by completing a Group Insurance Change Request.
+Yes, you may change your life insurance beneficiary at any time by completing a CIGNA Beneficiary Designation form.

 Can I change my individual contribution at anytime?